 - Unique views of the polar bear exhibit from the new zoo train loop.

 - Elimination of concrete that absorbs and maintains heat in the summer.

-All the new exhibits at the zoo will provide larger, more natural areas to accommodate family groups and future breeding.
-The polar bear exhibit will include private denning spaces for mother bears and cubs.
-In addition, the new habitat will provide stimulating surroundings and many options so the bears can make choices about their daily activities.
+All of the zoo's new animal habitats will provide larger, more natural areas to accommodate family groups and future breeding.
+The polar bear habitat will include private denning spaces for mother bears and cubs, stimulating surroundings and many options so the bears can make choices about their daily activities.